Monday, March 29, 2021 | News

 GRAND PIANOS A good grand piano over 5’9” is a major improvement over an upright.
 The cost of a decent grand is more than that of a comparable upright, but it’s perhaps not much as some people imagine.
 If you have the space and the means for a grand piano, rest assured that a good piano may outlive your children, will not lose value to the same extent that ordinary consumer products do, and will be superior in touch, reliability, and tone quality to most uprights.
 Avoid grands under 5’3”; instead consider a full-size upright.
 The term “baby grand” is not a reliable indicator of a piano’s size; find out a piano’s true size by measuring the length from end to end.

 EDUCATE YOURSELF!
 If you’re purchasing a good acoustic piano, you’ll be making a substantial investment.
 It’s not unlike buying a car…but most people are more comfortable comparing cars than pianos!
 Among many different web resources, consider: rickjonespianos.com, pianopricepoint.com, pianobuyer.com, and of course your local dealers.
-In the D.C. area, consider: Jordan Kitts (Yamaha); Steinway Gallery (Steinway, Boston, Essex); The Piano Company (Kawai); Piano Craft; Rick Jones; Orpheus Music.
-If you have another good local dealer to recommend, let us know!
+In the D.C. area, consider: Jordan Kitts (Yamaha); Steinway Gallery (Steinway, Boston, Essex); The Piano Company (Kawai); Piano Craft; Rick Jones (good source for previously owned); Orpheus Music (good source for previously owned plus new Mason & Hamlin and Schimmel) If you have another good local dealer to recommend, let us know!
 Invest a little bit of time learning about the different choices within your market segment; you’ll be more able to evaluate information you get from dealers and more confident as you begin to narrow your options and make choices.

 DEALER TIPS AND TRICKS Go to a dedicated music dealer.
 Skip the big box stores.
 If you can’t consider an acoustic piano, you may also check out a pro-audio dealer such as Sweetwater Sound.
 They may offer comparable digital pianos at lower prices than a piano dealer, especially at the lower end of the digital piano market.
 With certain brands, manufacturers distribute their instruments exclusively through a single retailer in a given geographic area.
 This means that your options for shopping around are restricted—at least for new instruments.
 Each local dealer can only sell the stock they have and the brands they represent.
 Be skeptical when a dealer gives you negative brand information about a product they don't sell.
 Most dealers list prices that are a little high, with the expectation that they will be bargained down somewhat.
 The potential for negotiation varies not only from dealer to dealer, but from brand to brand.
 If the dealer won’t negotiate and/or their prices are not close to what you’re expecting, find another dealer, or consider a different brand.